 Is It Fear Or Intuition?
-How To Tell The Difference + A Four Step Checklist For Intuitive Decision Making
+(How To Tell The Difference + An Intuitive Decision-Making Checklist)

 Think of a time you felt a strong intuitive tug and followed it… What was the outcome?

 And when you had an intuitive tug about something and ignored it?
 What was the outcome then?